Madison Avenue TMS News

 How Much Does TMS Cost Compared To ECT?

-TMS is less expensive than ECT, as it requires no hospital time and demands fewer resources from medical providers.
+TMS therapy costs tend to be overall less expensive than ECT, as it requires no hospital time and demands fewer resources from medical providers.
 Although prices vary according to location and a patient’s needs, the average ECT session costs about $2500 compared to a $400-$500 session of TMS.
-Both therapies may be covered by private insurance or Medicare.
+In many cases, TMS is covered by insurance and Medicare, as is ECT, but it is important to check if TMS is covered by insurance under your specific provider first.

 Why Choose TMS Over ECT?